Abandoned & Little-Known Airfields:

 It appeared quite healthy - note the plane on the middle of runway & the large number of planes parked along north side of field.

-Shannon was still depicted as an active airfield on the 1993 Washington Sectional Chart (courtesy of Mike Keefe).
+The last aeronautical chart depiction which has been located of Shannon Airport was on the March 1993 Washington Sectional Chart (courtesy of Mike Keefe).

 According to New Garden Aviation, “Shannon Airport was lost due to family turmoil.”

-A 1998 aerial picture looking south at Shannon Airport (after it was closed, but before it was redeveloped) by Philip K.
+A 1998 aerial picture by Philip K looking south at Shannon Airport (after it was closed, but before it was redeveloped).

 A 2001 photo by Jay Cooke of what has become of the site of the former Shannon Airport - an athletic complex.

-A 2001 photo by Jay Cooke of the former beacon light tower of Shannon Airport,
+A 2001 photo by Jay Cooke of the former Shannon Airport beacon light tower,

 which remains standing in the middle of what is now a parking lot for the athletic fields.